 Sake is still very much in its infancy in many of the new demographics that it has gained overseas, and now is a pivotal moment in its development.
 Therefore, I believe it is the perfect time to be determining more solid and realistic foundations that will ensure its place in the drinking habits of overseas consumers.
 As hard as it may be for die-hard fans of sake like myself to acknowledge, there is still a possibility that it could just become a simple novelty to be enjoyed occasionally as an alternate to wine.
 Therefore, we must ignore these more strenuous elements and instead focus on the more obtainable aspects of what makes sake the magical beverage that it is.

-With that said, it is counterproductive to continue to waste even more time going over old ground counter arguing as to why sake and wine actually have very little in common.
-Instead, it is much more constructive to re-focus on some of the truly unique selling points that sake has at its disposal.
+With that said, it is counterproductive to continue to waste even more time and energy going over old ground counter arguing as to why sake and wine actually have very little in common.
+Instead, it is more constructive to refocus on some of the truly unique selling points that sake has at its disposal.
 For example, when I first became interested in sake, it wasn't because of the similarities it had with wine, rather it was specifically what differentiated it from it that first peaked my interest.
 Not only do these qualities act as powerful selling tools that could be better used to generate more hype overseas, but they are also things that not even the mighty wine can compete with.
 If these rare qualities that sake posses can be better communicated to the growing audience of people curious about sake, perhaps it might even one day bring it out of the shadow of the wine goliath and be recognised for its own merits alone.
 Therefore, the following is a list of areas that I personally feel should be leading the charge in elevating sake towards global superstardom.